dennisgan/dapaas.github.io/faq.md

 #### Is there any documentation for DataGraft?

 Yes, draft documentation is available [here](/documentation/).
 Documentation will be further improved in the upcoming period.

+For background materials on technical aspects related to DataGraft you can check out the [DaPaaS technical reports] (http://project.dapaas.eu/dapaas-reports).
+A useful presentation can be found [here](http://www.slideshare.net/ruleml2012/industryruleml2015-datagraft).

 #### I am a developer and interested to transform and host my data with DataGraft.
 Do I have API access to DataGraft capabilities?